Biblioklept/biblioklept.github.io/modlists/lethal-company-plus/README.md

 ### Description
 Lethal Company Plus is a modpack that aims to add as little gameplay-affecting-content as possible (the content it does add is purely cosmetic), gameplay tweaks, and quality of life mods.

-### Notes on mods:
+### Notes on Mods:
-RemoveMotionSway removes a huge amount of what I like to call "visual-bloat", configure or disable to your liking.
+- RemoveMotionSway removes a huge amount of what I like to call "visual-bloat" disable if you like things like bobbing and the helmet on your HUD.
+- Alter FOV_Adjust to alter your in-game FOV and HDLethalCompany to tweak your visuals to however you like.

+### Important Groups of Mods:
 Added user interface elements:
 - ShipLoot
 - VoiceHUD